A Ski Legend Remembered

 Celebrating the life of Minty Clinch at Chelsea Old Church, Wednesday 24th June 2026.
 Image © PlanetSKI.

-The Choir of Chelsea Old Church provided a fitting accompaniment to the words of her friends.
+The choir of Chelsea Old Church provided a fitting accompaniment to the words of her friends.

 Celebrating the life of Minty Clinch at Chelsea Old Church, Wednesday 24th June 2026.
 Image © PlanetSKI.